Immingham, the site of our first waste-to-fuels plant

 Determination of Planning Application by North East Lincolnshire Council

-Commencement of Construction onsite (subject to planning permission being granted and to funding)
+Commencement of Construction onsite (subject to funding)

 It takes several years to bring a project like this to fruition, through planning, financing, construction and commissioning.